louismullie/stanford-core-nlp/README.md

 You need Java 8 for the latest CoreNLP version (since 3.5.0, 2014-10-31), earlier versions are tested on both Java 6 and Java 7.

+The version schema has been changed to reflect the development of Stanford CoreNLP itself.
+We'll release a gem for every new version from Stanford.

 ## Supported Human Languages

 We strive to support all languages Stanford CoreNLP